Links on Android Authority may earn us a commission. Learn more.

 - Tap it and press the screen for three seconds when prompted.
 The tracker will vibrate, indicating your child’s data has been wiped.

-- Wait around ten second before reinserting the battery into the tracker.
+- Zip: Find the battery door tool provided with your device.
+Open it and remove the Fitbit Zip’s battery.
+Wait around ten seconds before reinserting the battery into the tracker.
 Make sure you place it with the plus side facing up.

 - Disconnect the tracker from its charger and turn it back on if necessary.